 - been interviewed by ‘JUNO’ magazine and ‘Health & Wellbeing’;

-- published many articles (including in Pagan Dawn and Self & Society: An International Journal for Humanistic Psychology) and numerous book chapters;
+- published many articles (including in The Hourglass, Pagan Dawn and Self & Society: An International Journal for Humanistic Psychology) and numerous book chapters;

 - given presentations at The Eden Project, international conferences and several Universities, including Exeter, Winchester, Essex, Cardiff and York St. John.

 My PhD research on embodied knowing in spirituality explored the wisdom of the body.
 The insights I gained inform my practice and led me to both Focusing and Ecotherapy.
 My MSc dissertation was completed in 2014 and is entitled What impact - if any - does working outdoors have on the therapeutic relationship?
 My PhD thesis on The Wisdom of the Body: Embodied Knowing in Eco-Paganism was completed in July 2008.
 The Embodiment Resources website has more information on my academic work.